-This course examines the formulation and implementation of long-term strategy for the organisation and determination of strategic direction, as well as the management of the strategic process.
+This course examines the formulation and implementation of longterm strategy for the organization and determination of strategic direction, as well as the management of the strategic process.
 Topics covered include: strategy formulation and strategic thinking; strategy, industry and competitive analysis; organisational redesign; strategic outsourcing and building of core competencies and strategic networks; strategy, resources and competencies; technology and strategic advantage; and strategic change process.
-The course is organised around cases and readings that structure and extend the student's understanding of complex organisational decisions, problems and situations.
+The course is organized around cases and readings that structure and extend the student's understanding of complex organisational decisions, problems and situations.

-MBA563 Topics In Industrial Relations
+MBA563 Topics in Industrial Relations